Redstonerayy/stockfish-cli-chess-python/README.md

 It automates the manual build and assume you have clang and clang++ installed and your cpu has support for avx2

 # Manual Build
+* Install stockfish for python with `pip install stockfish`
 * Clone the official repo with `git clone https://github.com/official-stockfish/Stockfish.git`
 * Go into the source folder `cd Stockfish/src/`
 * Download the latest neural network `make net`